 top of page

-I met Vincent Pardieu in July 2016 when he was the guest speaker at our London GIA alumni event.
-At that time he was Head of Field Gemmology at the GIA in Bangkok, Thailand.
-His fascinating talk on collecting rubies in Mozambique had me gripped from the start—ruby is my favourite gemstone.
+It was a warm evening in July 2016 when I attended a London GIA alumni event.
+There, I met Vincent Pardieu, the charismatic Head of Field Gemmology at GIA in Bangkok, Thailand.
+His talk on collecting rubies in Mozambique gripped my attention from the very beginning—ruby is, after all, my favourite gemstone.

 Vincent Pardieu at GIA | www.gemstonedetective.com